flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-lein-run.md

 * They are both manly
 * They are both artistic
-* Sometimes you don't know what the f* they're saying
+* Sometimes you don't know what the f* they're saying (but it's amazing anyway)
 * Mustaches
 * Sparkles

 Though the Strong Arm Alchemist will forever remain inscrutable, we do have some hope in understanding Leiningen better.
-In this post, we'll peek under Leiningen's lederhosen so that we can beginto learn precisely what it does and how to make effective use of it in developing, testing, running, and deploying Clojure applications.
+In this post, we'll peek under Leiningen's lederhosen so that we can begin to learn precisely what it does and how to make effective use of it in developing, testing, running, and deploying Clojure applications.

 Here's what we'll learn:

 * How to build and run a Clojure program without Leiningen
-* What happens when you run `leiningen run`
+* What happens when you run `lein run`
+* Basic Leiningen architecture
-* Running a Leiningen task
+* What happens when you run a Leiningen task

 In the next post, we'll learn: